b-yond-infinite-network/ga-sync-issues-to-jira/README.md

 # STATUSES
 To be able to manage the synchronisation of your Github Issue status correctly in JIRA, you will have to match their difference "name".
-- JIRA_STATE_TODO: this is the status in JIRA that will be matched against the "reopened" status in Github
+- JIRA_STATE_TODO: this is the status in JIRA that will be matched against the "opened" and "reopened" status in Github

 - JIRA_STATE_INPROGRESS: this is the status in JIRA that will be matched when the Github Issue has an assignee